Ballarat Activities and Attractions

 Lake Wendouree has outdoor activities in the surrounding area.

-For instance: cycling tracks, picnic spots, walking paths, and wildlife watching spots.
+For instance: cycling tracks, picnic spots, walking paths, and wildlife-watching spots.
 Enjoy a boat trip around the lake or participate in rowing and yachting which continues today.

 If you’re looking for something more adventurous, try sailing or windsurfing.
 You can rent equipment and take lessons from experienced instructors.
 Sailing and windsurfing get you out on the water and enjoy the fresh air.

-Afterwards, you can have lunch in a restaurant with views over the lake.
+Afterward, you can have lunch in a restaurant with views over the lake.

 Ned Williams Statue